mc-mvnchu/Restful-APIs-i-Node.js/README.md

 To Create a new user data, you will need to:

 * Check if the request body is empty - if it is, send an error response.
-* Extract the user data from the request body
+* Extract the user data from the request body.
 * Validate the user data.
 * Push the user dat5a to the array.